-There's a significant, but Vocal Minority of the lesbian fans in the series who hate JJ because of that one scene at the end of his S3 episode where he gets a pity shag from Emily.
+There's a small, but Vocal Minority of the lesbian fans in the series who hate JJ because of that one scene at the end of his S3 episode where he gets a pity shag from Emily.

-In terms of minor characters, Jenna Fitch for her over-the-top homophobia (although she became more sympathetic in Katie's S4 episode), and Andrea for basically being a one-person Conflict Ball in the S4 premiere.
+In terms of minor characters, Jenna Fitch for her over-the-top homophobia (although she became more sympathetic in Katie's S4 episode), and Andrea for being a one-person Conflict Ball in the S4 premiere.

 Series 4.
 You'd be hard-pressed to find a fan who doesn't consider it the show's low point, the only debate is over how low of a point it is.
-(Some fans think it's totally irredeemable, while others think that the top-notch Cook and Katie episodes in the middle make up for the series's messy beginning and even messier ending.)
+(Some fans think it's irredeemable, while others think that the top-notch Cook and Katie episodes in the middle make up for the series's messy beginning and messier ending.)

 Series 6 is now starting to compete with S4 for this title, largely due to how little of a connection it had with the events of S5.

 Sid/Michelle appeared to be in the latter's S1 episode.
 They actually were in Effy's episode in S2.